How To Raise GH And KH In Shrimp Tank?

 Can GH Change Without The Changing Of Water?

-GH can get lower even without changing tank water as your shrimps use the mineral from the waters for different biological processes.
+GH can get lower even without changing tank water as your shrimps use the minerals from the waters for different biological processes.
 GH can be higher than the optimal limit only when the water evaporates from your tank.

 How Often Should You Test The GH Of Your Tank?